marcgeurts/checker/docs/tasks/php7cc.md

 *Default: null*

-This option specifies which the minimum issue level.
+This option specify which the minimum issue level.
 There are 3 issue levels: "info", "warning" and "error".
 "info" is reserved for future use and is the same as "warning".